 African Relish comprises Langhuis which is the original 19th century building, the contemporary culinary hall built in 2009, the olive grove and vegetable garden.
 Sympathetic to the design elements of vernacular Karoo architecture, the school serves as kitchen, classroom, dining area and lounge.
 An olive orchard and herb garden provide a backdrop for the many functions hosted at African Relish and supported by the school staff.
 The venue has attracted many compliments for its aesthetically pleasing environment where our guests spend the most part of their culinary adventures

-Langhuis is 200 years old.
-Originally two buildings with a common “solder”, it now makes up the reception area, office, laundry and chef accommodation.
+The Langhuis is 200 years old.
+Originally two buildings with a common “solder”, it now makes up The African Relish Café, the office and laundry.

 The Culinary Hall